tamarasaurus/contract-scraper/README.md

 ### `itemSelector` (string)

   A CSS selector for the element to be scraped.
 The scraper will process all the elements matching this selector.

-### `scrapeAfterLoading` (boolean = false)

-  Setting `true` will use `puppeteer` to fully load the URL, otherwise the scraper will use `request` to simply request the static HTML of the page.
-Puppeteer can be useful when the page uses lazy loading for images or other content.

 ### `attributes` (object)